-Such apocalyptic themes are often linked with the tragedy of Chornobyl.
-The poet Bohdan Stelmakh, who had made his debut in the late 1960s, wrote a satirical poem about an old potter, significantly named Pygmalion, who suddenly decides to fashion a row of nuclear reactors out of clay, instead of his usual supply of pots and clay toys, and to exhibit them in the marketplace.
+Frequent apocalyptic themes in the work of these poets are almost invariably linked with the tragedy of Chornobyl.
+The poet Bohdan Stelmakh, who had made his debut in the late 1960's, wrote a satirical poem about an old potter, significantly named Pygmalion, who suddenly decides to fashion a row of nuclear reactors out of clay, instead of his usual supply of pots and clay toys, and to exhibit them in the marketplace.
 Little wonder that his wife, named Galatea, is somewhat disturbed by this decision (her name implying that she knows what her husband can do when he puts his mind to it):